How AI & ML Are Being Used to Relieve Traffic Congestion

 In response, planners are now leveraging Artificial Intelligence (AI) and Machine Learning (ML) to relieve traffic congestion.

 While there’s no single solution capable of fixing the world’s traffic problems.
-Every city has a vast and unique set of problems that combine to create congestion and gridlock.
+Every city has a vast and unique set of urban problems that combine to create congestion and gridlock.
 Fixing them with AI and ML requires targeted solutions.

 Cities today are exploring AI- and ML-driven platforms that are cloud-based solutions that seamlessly connect mobility providers, vehicles, drivers, and travelers in order to optimize fleet performance.